Multimodal Methods for Analyzing Learning and Training Environments: A Systematic Literature Review: Archetypes

 \subsection{Exploring Behaviors}

 The Exploring Behaviors archetype investigates human behavior and experiences in learning and training contexts by employing an exploratory approach to uncover influencing factors.
 This research examines a variety of human signals that vary temporally, socially, and spatially, and are tailored to specific learning objectives.
-Unlike other archetypes, it often incorporates qualitative observations \cite{3809293172, 3660066725, 86191824, 3856280479}, and employs data exploration techniques like correlation analysis \cite{2345021698, 518268671} and pattern recognition \cite{1469065963, 3308658121, 4019205162, 818492192}.
+Unlike other archetypes, it often incorporates qualitative observations \cite{3809293172, 3660066725, 86191824, 3856280479} and employs data exploration techniques such as correlation analysis \cite{2345021698, 518268671} and pattern recognition \cite{1469065963, 3308658121, 4019205162, 818492192}.

 Data fusion in this context is typically qualitative \cite{3398902089, 666050348, 3146393211}, involving the manual integration of multimodal data sources.
-This approach enables triangulation of student and trainee behaviors, providing richer context to researchers, statistical analyses, or data visualizations, thereby facilitating deeper insights into the behaviors under study.
+This approach enables triangulation of student and trainee behaviors, providing a richer context to researchers, statistical analyses, or data visualizations to facilitate deeper insights into the behaviors under study.

 Exploring Behaviors research aims to fill knowledge gaps in learning theory and technological applications by investigating human behavior in educational contexts. \citet{3308658121} applied a Markov transition model to assess how students' physical behaviors during a collaborative programming task correlate with collaboration quality, task performance, and learning gains. \citet{2345021698} utilized correlation analysis alongside social network metrics and annotated behaviors to investigate collaborative dynamics in a software engineering course. \citet{3809293172} conducted a qualitative study, using a coding scheme to analyze students' actions, speech, and gestures in embodied learning activities to understand their conceptualization of measurement.

-These studies, often grounded in learning theory, employ multimodal learning analytics to dissect the components of effective collaboration, showcasing the nuanced insights that multimodal methods can provide into collaborative learning processes.
-This research spans various mediums, modalities, and settings, with a discernible focus on collaboration.
+These studies, often grounded in learning theory, employ multimodal learning analytics to dissect the components of effective learning and collaboration, showcasing the nuanced insights that multimodal methods can provide into these processes.
+This research spans various sensors, modalities, and settings, with a discernible focus on collaboration.